westjinne/Linux-Server-Configuration/README.md

 User grader terminal: <code>cd /var/www/catalog/catalog</code>
 Rename application.py: <code>my application.py __init__.py</code>

-❗️I've got stuck from here! what should I have to do next?

 ### 14. Set it up in the server so that it functions correctly when visiting the server's IP address in a browser.